chicken-sopa/SEC/README.md

 # SEC Project 1 tests
 This project includes a set of tests that can be executed utilizing the various python scripts described below.
 It is essential to **COMPILE** the project using Maven before running the tests.

+We weren't able to add byzantine behaviour due to non-deterministic behaviour in the program due to threading.
 ---

 ## Steps to execute the tests